bennibbelink/born-wasm-examples/README.md

 **How it works:**
 1. Go source code with born models is compiled to WASM
-2. Output: `.wasm` files that can run in any modern browser
-3. Static files served alongside the Svelte app
+2. Static `.wasm` files served alongside the Svelte app

 ## Setup & Usage